 You can draw a simple figure and have the child roll out the Play-Doh to trace the figure (for example, if you drew a circle for the sun, and lines for the rays, have the child make a snake big enough to go ALL the way around the circle).
 They can then make little lines to place on top of the rays.
 You can utilize this concept to trace letters and numbers as well.

-Preparation for Hair Cut
+Preparation For A Hair Cut

 Many sensory children are afraid of haircuts.
-The sounds of buzzers, hairdryers, and even the snipping of scissors make a lot of children nervous.
+The sounds of buzzers, hair dryers and even the snipping of scissors make a lot of children nervous.
 To help your child get ready for their haircut, have your child roll a ball to represent the “head” then make the hair by using the spaghetti maker.
 Gently push the spaghetti onto the “head”.
 Tell your child that they will be the hairstylist.
 They can cut the hair any way they want.
 This is a good way to incorporate your scissors.

 I love this skill because it prepares the child for cooking.
-Prior to giving your child a “real” knife (even the child-friendly ones), it is great to use a Play-Doh knife to help them develop their skills.
+Prior to giving your child “real” knife (even the child-friendly ones), it is great to use a Play-Doh knife to help them develop their skills.
 Your child can start with a snake and push down to make slices.
-As their skills improve, you can have them slice shapes or even roll out the Play-Doh and make a curvy path that they have to slice out (a wavy path to encourage visual skills).
-When your child has shown progress, you can move onto a banana and strawberries to have them help make you a fruit salad!
+As their skills improve, you can have them slice shapes or even roll out the Play-Doh and use make a curvy path that they have to slice out (a wavy path to encourage visual skills).
+When your child has shown progress, you can move on to a banana and strawberries to have them help make you a fruit salad!